ForNeVeR/eBomber/README.md

 modules must use only functions exported from this module for dealing with messages.

+### connector module

+This module contains generic functions for sending data to various connectors.

 ### json_socket_listener module

 json_socket_listener is process for listening sockets and spawning